 Sergio Tiempo is regarded as one of the most individual and thought-provoking pianists of his generation.
 He made his professional debut at the Amsterdam Concertgebouw aged 14, and soon became internationally renowned for his raw energy and musical versatility, from Brahms to Villa-Lobos and Ginastera.

-Born in Caracas, Venezuela, Tiempo began his piano studies with his mother, Lyl Tiempo, at the age of two and made his concert debut when he had just turned three.
-While at the Fondazione per il Pianoforte in Como, Italy, he worked with Dimitri Bashkirov, Fou Tsong, Murray Perahia, and Dietrich Fischer-Dieskau.
-He has received frequent musical guidance and advice from Martha Argerich, Nelson Freire, and Nikita Magaloff, and he performs regularly with fellow-countryman and friend Gustavo Dudamel, including concerts with the Simón Bolívar Orchestra.
+Born in Caracas, Venezuela, Sergio Tiempo began his piano studies with his mother, Lyl Tiempo.
+While at the Fondazione per il Pianoforte in Como, Italy, he worked with Dmitri Bashkirov, Fou Tsong, Murray Perahia, and Dietrich Fischer-Dieskau.
+He continues to receive frequent musical guidance and advice from Martha Argerich and Nelson Freire and performs regularly with fellow countryman and friend Gustavo Dudamel.